MCP Integration - Model Context Protocol

 Usage Examples

-Once connected, you can ask natural language questions about financial data:
+Once connected, ask natural language questions about financial data:

 Company Analysis: